 - Municipal water treatment facilities

 Municipal facilities are required to meet certain federal standards by the EPA and test for certain dangerous contaminants.
 As long as the water is below the maximum contaminant levels issued by the EPA, these facilities are permitted to deliver water to customers.
 These levels, however, may still be harmful, especially to those the elderly, pregnant women, children, or individuals with compromised immune systems.

 Even though water leaving the municipal water facility may be safe, contaminants in large distribution pipes or household plumbing can enter the tap water.
 Some contaminants may be so new that federal contaminant guidelines have yet to be issued, like those for the cancer-causing Chromium 6 (commonly known as the Erin Brockovich contaminant).
-Also, municipalities may not catch pipes or older systems leaking contaminants into the water supply.
+Also, municipalities may not detect pipes or older systems that leak contaminants into the water supply.
 These leaks generally require a boil water advisory issued to the public

 - Private wells and ponds

-Private wells and ponds are not regulated by local or federal governments in any way.
-The owner of the source of water is responsible for the quality of the water leaving the well or pond.
-As seen in the illustration above, many sources cause contaminants to leak into groundwater and enter the well, including nitrates from fertilizer used on farms, sewage overflow from local flooding, and even chemical leaks from manufacturing.
+Private wells and ponds are not regulated by local or federal governments.
+The owner of the source of water (private well or pond) is responsible for the quality of the water.
+As seen in the illustration above, many sources cause contaminants to leak into groundwater and enter the well, including nitrates from fertilizer used on farms, sewage overflow from local flooding, and chemical leaks from manufacturing.

 What effects can contaminated water have on my health?

 Each contaminant is caused by a different source.
 Your water may contain pesticides because of agricultural run-off.
 E. coli and other bacteria found in fecal matter may seep into your well if a neighbor's sewage tank is leaking.
-Each contaminant also effects health differently.
+Each contaminant affects health differently.
 Chlorine, a common disinfectant, can cause skin rashes.
-Low levels of arsenic can cause stomach problems and vomiting, and high levels have caused cancer.
-Nitrates are known to inhibit cellular oxygen levels and can even be fatal for infants.
+Low levels of arsenic can cause stomach problems and high levels have caused cancer.
+Nitrates are known to inhibit cellular oxygen levels and can be fatal for infants.

 How do I know what’s in my water?

-With all of these contaminants, the best way to know what is in your glass of water is to test the water coming from the tap.
+With all of these contaminants, the best way to determine what's in your drinking water is to test the water coming from the tap.
 Here are some ways that you can find out:

-- Get more information on contaminants from the Water Quality Association, a not-for-profit industry agency.
+- Get more information on contaminants from the Water Quality Association, a not-for-profit agency.

-- Consult the EPA, who offers detailed information on contaminants and testing.
+- Consult the EPA.
+The EPA offers detailed information on contaminants and testing.